redhat-manufacturing/edge-lab-ansible/README.md

 # the repo you want tracked
 ansible_pull_repo: ssh://git@github.com/redhat-manufacturing/edge-lab-ansible.git

 # the branch/tag/etc. you want tracked
 ansible_pull_checkout: main

-# the location to pull to
-ansible_pull_path: /var/lib/edge-lab
 ```

 Ensure that you follow all other steps for leveraging the `run.sh` script (like the exported vault password) and run the following: